etn-ccis/blui-angular-lab/README.md

 # Brightlayer UI Lab - Angular

-The Brightlayer UI Lab is a sandbox environment for adopter teams to contribute back into Brightlayer UI, but with lower barriers to entry.
+The Brightlayer UI Lab is a sandbox environment for adopter teams to contribute back into Brightlayer UI but with lower barriers to entry.
+The BLUI Lab contains experimental components, services, and other utilities distributed via NPM as the `@blui-lab/angular` package.

-In this package, one can expect to see early-access components, services, and other utilities.
+> Note: The items found within the BLUI Lab are not thoroughly tested nor scrutinized by the Brightlayer UI team and is distributed as-is.

-All resources available in the Angular Brightlayer UI Lab are distributed in via NPM in the `blui-lab/angular` package.
+## Licensing

-> Note: The items found within the BLUI Lab are not thoroughly tested nor scrutinized by the Brightlayer UI and are distributed as-is.
+Any contributions made into the BLUI Lab are hosted publicly.
+Do not submit Pull Requests that involve Copyrighted code or resources that are not licensed for public usage.

 ## Getting Started